News

 August 2024

+We value the wellbeing of our team just as highly as any health and safety legislation.
 Meeting Point House has teamed up with Colleen Mullarkey, of Nourish Holistic Wellbeing, to support staff with their mental health and wellbeing.
 Wayne Jenson, CEO of Meeting Point Trust, said the input had been greatly appreciated by staff.

 He said "some people don't realise that every employer legally needs to have a stress risk assessment in place as part of the duty of care towards the health, safety and general wellbeing of their staff.